A college degree is one signal.

 What to check:

-Pay per mile
+Pay per mile or hourly rate.

-Home time
+Home time.

-Route type
+Route type.

-Training repayment clauses
+Training repayment clauses.

-Carrier reputation
+Carrier reputation.

 Truckers and transport professionals deserve clear pay and schedule details before committing.